Ryan-B1yth/be-mindful/README.md

 ### Further testing
-- The site was tested on Google Chrome using their developer tools.
+- The site was tested on Google Chrome using their developer tools and viewed on Firefox and Microsoft Edge to ensure it worked across multiple platforms.
 The site was viewed on multiple devices of varying screen sizes.

 - Google Chromes DevTools Lighthouse: